benkehoe/aws-sso-util/README.md

 Read the full docs for `aws-sso-util configure` and `aws-sso-util roles` [here](docs/configure.md).

-You can view the roles you have available to you with `aws-sso-util roles`, which you can use to configure your profiles, but `aws-sso-util` also provides functionality to directly configure profiles for you.
+You can view the roles you have available to you with `aws-sso-util roles`, which you can use to configure your profiles in [`~/.aws/config`](https://ben11kehoe.medium.com/aws-configuration-files-explained-9a7ea7a5b42e), but `aws-sso-util` also provides functionality to directly configure profiles for you.

 `aws-sso-util configure` has two subcommands, `aws-sso-util configure profile` for configuring a single profile, and `aws-sso-util configure populate` to add _all_ your permissions as profiles, in whatever region(s) you want (with highly configurable profile names).